Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 dumb and stupid like Henry Kirksy and Roy McCory

-dumb and stupid like Dr. John A. Peoples:
+dumb and stupid like Dr. John A. Peoples

 who with a gardener’s love cultivated JSC into JSU,